schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 I considered other options such as Colemak, but chose Dvorak because it was good enough, and it was natively available in many operating systems.

 # The problem with QWERTY
 QWERTY was supposedly designed for typewriters to solve a very specific problem – to keep the keys from jamming against each other.
-The most frequently used keys were placed apart from each other to prevent them from jamming, resulting in a very non-ergonomic and inefficient layout.
+The most frequently used keys were placed apart from each other to prevent them from jamming, resulting in a very non-ergonomic and inefficient layout.[^1]
 It was essentially designed to tackle a problem that no longer exists today in the modern world.

 ![Heatmap of QWERTY and Dvorak](/posts/dvorak-qwerty-heatmap.png)